 Data Bus Transfer of Plain- and Ciphertext As the plaintext for the targeted 3DES operation is known and the ciphertext can be computed in a known-key scenario, we are able to isolate the location of the 3DES encryption by correlating on these values.
 From the profiling phase with a known key it turns out that the smartcard uses an 8 bit data bus to transfer plain- and ciphertexts.
-The corresponding values can be clearly identified from 2000 - 5000 traces using a Hamming weight model, as depicted in Figure 10 and 11.
+The corresponding values can be clearly identified from 2000 - 5000 traces using a Hamming weight model, as depicted in Fig. 10 and 11.

 Fig. 10.
-Correlation coefficients for plaintext bytes (second block, before 3DES encryption)

-Fig. 11.
-Correlation coefficients for ciphertext bytes (after 3DES encryption)
+Correlation coefficients for plain- Fig. 11.
+Correlation coefficients for ciphertext bytes (before targeted 3DES encryption) after 5000 traces, Hamming Weight text bytes (after targeted 3DES encryption) after 2000 traces, Hamming Weight